rchillyard/TableParser/README.md

 A functional parser of tables implemented in Scala.
 Typically, the input is in the form of a "CSV" (comma-separated-values) file.
-But other formats are perfectly possible to parse.
+However, it is perfectly possible to parse other formats.

 _TableParser_ aims to make it as simple as possible to ingest a fully-typed tabular dataset.
 The principal mechanism for this is the use of case classes to specify the types of fields in the dataset.